LukeThornton92/Milestone-Project-2-C4/README.md

 - To be intuitive to use, especially for a younger audience.
 - To be visually appealing, running with a theme such as Space/Ocean/Jungle.
-- To have a clear UI, to be easily
+- To have a clear UI, to be easily navigated without any "dead ends".
 - To be fun.
 - To be a interesting take on an tried and tested game.